lillyengeler/redis-proxy-project/README.md

 ```

 # Code Explanation
-On startup, a docker-compose file builds and starts three separate containers: a single Redis instance, the web proxy consisting of the basic web service and the LRU cache, and a container for testing the Proxy.
+On startup, a docker-compose file builds and runs three separate containers: a single Redis instance, a web proxy consisting of the basic web service and the LRU cache, and a container for testing the Proxy.

 ## Redis Instance